Photo Credit: Galen Vansant

 The best way I’ve found up this part of the glacier is to start far right of the only rock visible at the Confluence, and head left towards a series of chutes up-glacier from the hut plateau (plateau near the base of the ridge separating the Silvertip Branch on the left from the White Princess Branch in the center).
 From here stay left of center as you travel around the corner, linking exposed rock to exposed rock.

 As we ascended the glacier we experienced a fair and uncomfortable amount of “whoomphing”.
-This is the technical term for, as well as the sound snow makes when a weak layer collapses somewhere in the snowpack, often occuring when overlaid by a hard wind slab (which was present).
-We (still) had no formal avalanche training, but had done a bit of reading in preparation and whoomphing is definitely a red flag, meaning avalanche danger is high.
-Especially bad was the 360 degrees whoomph we set off near the crest of a glacial roll that circled around us.
+This is the technical term for, as well as the sound snow makes, when a weak layer collapses somewhere in the snowpack often occurring when a weak layer is overlaid by a hard wind slab (which was present).
+We (still) had no formal avalanche training because we were young, dumb, busy and poor, but had done a bit of reading about the topic in preparation and whoomphing is definitely one of them red flags, meaning avalanche danger would be high if we were on a slope steep enough to slide.
+Especially bad was that 360 degrees whoomph we set off near the crest of a glacial roll that circled around us before quieting.

-On the bright side, it meant glacial travel was likely pretty safe because most crevasses would be obvious, or covered in a hard slab of supportive snow.
+On the bright side, a hard slab on top of the snowpack meant glacial travel was likely pretty safe because most crevasses would be obvious, or covered in a hard layer of supportive snow.
 We abandoned any idea of trying to push over the O’Brien icefall and instead would look for a route up a peak that involved as little snow travel as possible.
 We rounded the corner of the White Princess Branch and were overjoyed to see multiple frozen scree lines up Blackcap.
-We had an objective.
+We had an objective!

 We arrived at our base camp site around 6pm, having woken up around 8:30.
 To make up for the miserable snow cave, we constructed a mighty snow fortress with three snow walls almost as high as we were tall and reinforced the hell out of them.
 It was not very windy when we arrived, but winds tend to pick up and roll down the glacier in the evenings.

-Proper stove setup.
-USE THE SHOVELHEAD, Rick.
-We also constructed a badass latrine, dubbed “The Fortress of Solitude”.
+We constructed a badass latrine, dubbed “The Fortress of Solitude”.
 This acted as an unofficial 4th snow wall.

 The third day started with gorgeous weather and apparently little wind.
 As soon as we stepped out of the confines of our snow walls, the wind was apparent and biting.
-The night before we had joked about taking a very glaciated route up Blackcap, and in the morning I watched a piece of a hanging glacier (serac) fall and trigger an avalanche right across our theoretical route.
+The night before we had joked about taking a very inefficient and glaciated route up Blackcap via a cirque on the west side, and in the morning I watched a piece of a hanging glacier (serac) fall and trigger an avalanche right across our theoretical route.

-The guidebook noted we should not follow the ridge up to the summit; instead we should jot right, towards the black cap, and head up a gully.
+As we reached the base of the summit block, we recalled the guidebook noted we should not follow the ridge up any higher to the summit; instead we should jot right, under the black cap, and head up that gully.
 We did not experience any red flags while we were up here, so we figured we would start our traverse to the gully.
 Galen pulled a real dick move here, asking if I wanted to pass the lead off to him since, you know, he was single and I wasn’t.
-Suddenly shattered out of the Zone, I became very conscious of our altitude.
-Cursing Galen, I passed the lead to him.
-After a few minutes, we both slowed to a stop, as we were punching through a few inches of wind/sun slab into depth hoar.
-We kinda figured this might happen, the snow we had encountered en route so far had been fairly thin, but as we worked our way around the summit to the more southern aspect the snow changed.
-We dug a small hole in the snow and our minds were quickly decided: neither of us wanted to take the chance of a 3,000′ fall down the mountain to the Castner Glacier.
-The previous year we triggered an avalanche from above that shot down a gully on Item Peak, on the same aspect no less.
+Asshole!
+I became very conscious of our altitude and exposure, 9,500′ and 3,000′ respectively.
+Cursing Galen, I passed the lead to him and he slowly worked his way out across the slope below the summit block.
+After a few minutes we both slowed to a stop, as we worked our way across the slope the snow changed and we were suddenly punching through a few inches of wind/sun slab into depth hoar.
+We kinda figured this might happen, the snow we had encountered en route so far had been fairly thin, but as we worked our way around the summit to the more southern aspect the snow changed: it got deeper and the foundation turned from cohesive into loose garbage.
+We dug a small hole (with no resemblance to a proper avy pit) and after finding depth hoar (soft, unconsolidated snow) was the only thing supporting a hard crust our minds were quickly decided: neither of us wanted to chance a 3,000′ fall down the mountain to the Castner Glacier merely to gain the summit.
+The previous year we triggered an avalanche below us that shot down a 1,000′ gully on Item Peak and we learned a lesson there: we turned around.

 We grabbed our skis and returned on our trail to camp.
 Galen and I split a stick of butter and mixed it in with our ramen/mashed potatoes.
-Galen proclaimed half a stick of butter is the best flavor.
+Galen proclaimed half a stick of butter is the best flavor of Ramen and I cannot disagree with his assessment.

-As a sidenote, a few weeks later our camp was still visible.
-Another climbing party spotted it on their way to the Silvertip Icefield an thought it might be a moulin or crevasse.
+As a sidenote, a few weeks later our camp was still visible but overblown with snow.
+Another climbing party spotted it on their way to the Silvertip Icefield, thought it might be a moulin or crevasse, and strove to avoid it.
+Durability is the mark of a solid camp!

 We had a fairly cold start to the morning, but when the sun hit camp it warmed considerably.
 We left base camp around 12:15pm and got to the car around 6:45pm.
 The sled was a challenging opponent to tow down the glacier; we opted not to rope up because of the snow stiffness and because downhill skiing gets complicated when roped together.
 I went first.
 As I picked up speed, the sled threatened to pendulum to my left and tried to cut in front of me.
-I jabbed it with my pole and sent it the other way.
+I jabbed it with my pole and sent it the other way, which kept it at bay until momentum eventually saw it penduluming to my right, so I pushed it back.
 This game continued the entire way down to the Confluence, where the snow angle lessened and the MRK II calmed down.

 The snow had changed significantly over the past few days; the sun had scorched the snow and turned it into wonderful snice, which made exiting the valley a relatively quick process.
 We also found old tracks that had melted out.

-We returned to my cabin fairly baked and gorged ourselves on bread and beer cheese.
+We returned to my cabin fairly baked from all the sun, wind, and climbing and gorged ourselves on bread and beer cheese.

 .